-Foreign Limited Liability Company registered in Indiana:
+Foreign LLC registered in Indiana:

-To withdraw or cancel your foreign LLC in Indiana, fill out and send one original and two copies of Form 49461, Application for Certificate of Withdrawal of a foreign Limited Liability Company, along with the filing fee, to the Secretary of State, Corporations Division (SOS).
+To withdraw or cancel your foreign LLC in Indiana, fill out and send one original and two copies of Form 49461, Application for Certificate of Withdrawal of a Foreign Limited Liability Company, along with the filing fee, to the Secretary of State, Corporations Division (SOS).
 The application for withdrawal is not available for online filing.

-Foreign Corporation registered in Indiana:
+Foreign corporation registered in Indiana:

 To withdraw or cancel your foreign corporation in Indiana, provide one original and one copy of Form 39077, Application for Certificate of Withdrawal of a Foreign Corporation, along with the filing fee, to the Indiana Secretary of State.
 The Application for Withdrawal can’t be filed online.